 We can only really talk from our own experiences here.
 Anxiety can be all-consuming.
 At best, it can feel like your stomach is in knots.
 At worst it can lead to panic attacks, where you feel like you actually may die!
 Sometimes you feel like you can’t even sleep because you cannot switch off your brain.

 A good example of anxiety is going somewhere you’ve never been before.
-Most people without anxiety will check where they’re going, get the satnav on and just go.
-But if you’ve got anxiety?
-Your brain starts playing through every single scenario, no matter how impossible about what could go wrong!
-From burst tyres to getting lost (even with a satnav!) to not finding somewhere to park.
-Oh, what about if you need the toilet on the way?
+Most people without anxiety will check where they’re going, pop the satnav on and just go.
+But if you have anxiety your brain starts playing through every possible scenario, no matter how impossible about what could go wrong!
+From burst tyres to getting lost, and not finding somewhere to park.
+What if you need the toilet on the way?
 Or what if you’re in an accident?
 The list goes on, and on!

 When you write this all down, it can seem really trivial, but an anxious brain doesn’t understand this.
 To that person, all these issues, no matter how unlikely they are, are bound to happen to them and all at the same time!

 How do you treat anxiety?